EliZucker/Simple-PID/README.md

 # Simple-PID
-Excercise: Implement a basic PID controller and visualizer as fast as possible.
+**Excercise**: Implement a basic PID controller+visualizer as fast and as simply as possible.

 Intended to run simulation via command ```python3 main.py```